NCBI-Hackathons/CTEligible/README.md

 <IMG src='cteligible_logo1.jpg' width="400" height="400" />

 CTEligible is a tool for clinicians to automatically generate or write clinical trial protocols.
-The tool therefore solves the challenges and problematic or error prone nature of the manuul process of writing clinical trial protocols.
+The tool therefore solves the challenges and problematic or error prone nature of the manual process of writing clinical trial protocols.

 # What's the project background?
 Less than 5% of patients eligible for clinical trials register, resulting in higher drug development costs, drugs based on limited/overrepresented populations, and longer wait times.
 Making clinical trial search more effective can potentially decrease barriers to enrollment.